 If you can afford the stage tickets that could be a lot of fun, but the show happens all throughout the entire theater (we were in the rear mezzanine) so there isn't a bad seat.

-- Seat selection is crucial if you’re going to see The Great Comet, given that the theater has been remodeled to fit the Russian nightclub setting.
+- Seat selection is crucial, given that the theater has been remodeled to fit the Russian nightclub setting.
 Depending on the type of experience you wish to have, an immersive one where you interact with the performers or a traditional one, you can choose between the banquette and front orchestra or the front and rear mezzanine.

 - With all the modifications the theater witnessed last year, the leg space, especially in the front and rear mezzanine, still remains a point of contention for most patrons.
 If you or someone you’re watching the show with is tall, we would recommend either the front row of mezzanine or one of the tables on stage.